christopherwhull/aircraft-dashboard/tools/README.md

 # Tools Directory

-This directory contains all the utility scripts and tools for the Aircraft Dashboard project.
+This directory contains all the utility scripts and tools for the AirSquawk project.

 ## Categories